xizhonghua/GreenDC-Summary/data-center/file/dc-power-management.md

 ### Job Scheduling
 - Job scheduling impacts the power and performance of dta centers, and therefore, has been extensively studies.
 First-in first out (FIFO) policy is widely used strategy today because of its simplicaity and fairness.
 Back-filling is another popular strategy aiming to improve system utilization [[Mualem-2001]](http://dl.acm.org/citation.cfm?id=380315).

+### Server Provisioning
+- Server provisioning, which decides how many servers should be avtive at a given time, is another essential topic in the data center.
+- Many data centers today leave all the unused servers in idle states as a conservative approach for guranteeing high performance.
+Leaving many servers idle, however, causes tremendous waste of energy.
+Some data center reseraches leverage sleep states to improve energy efficiency [[Chase-2001]](http://dl.acm.org/citation.cfm?id=502045) [[Nathuji-2008]](http://link.springer.com/article/10.1007%2Fs10586-008-0054-y#page-1).
+However, they typically ignore the wake-up costs from sleep states or use hypothetical server states. [[Gandhi-2012]](http://dl.acm.org/citation.cfm?id=2410779) propose a SoftReactive dynamic power management policy, which determines the state of servers in the data center based on the dynamic workload arrival rate, and introduce a timeout-based mechanism to sleep servers.